tensorchiefs/dl_course_2018/docs/index.md

 ---
 layout: default
-title: Deep Learning Course
+title: Deep Learning Course 2019 based on
 ---
-# Deep Learning (CAS machine intelligence)
+# Deep Learning (CAS machine intelligence, 2019)

 This course in deep learning focuses on practical aspects of deep learning.
 We therefore provide jupyter notebooks ([complete list of notebooks](list_of_notebooks.md) used in the course).